tud-hri/joan/README.md

 Please see our license if you want to use our framework.

 Please use the following citation:
-> Beckers, N., Siebinga, O., Giltay, J., & Van der Kraan, A. (2021).
-JOAN, a human-automated vehicle experiment framework.
-Retrieved from https://github.com/tud-hri/joan
+> Beckers et al., (2023).
+JOAN: a framework for human-automated vehicle interaction experiments in a virtual reality driving simulator.
+Journal of Open Source Software, 8(82), 4250, https://doi.org/10.21105/joss.04250